Uplogix/docs/local-manager-user-guide/maintenance-and-troubleshooting/upgrading-a-local-manager.md

-> **Warning:** While possible, please do not use the Uplogix Support Site as an HTTP target if you upgrade a large number of Local Managers.</div>
+> **Warning:** While possible, please do not use the Uplogix Support Site as an HTTP target if you upgrade a large number of Local Managers.

 Log into your Local Manager and use the **config update** command to initiate the upgrade.
 You will need to specify the IP address or hostname of the target and the path to the file.